-All exams will be multiple-choice and will be administered using Proctor U. Each student must make an appointment to take the exam during the week of the scheduled exam.
-DO NOT WAIT to sign up for your exam dates/times.
+Exams will be multiple-choice and will be administered using Proctor U. Each student must make an appointment to take the exams within the 72-hour open time window for each scheduled exam.
+DO NOT WAIT until the last minute to sign up for your exam dates/times.
 The earlier you sign up, the better chance you will have to get your desired testing time.
 Proctor U does charge additional fees for late sign ups.
 For detailed instructions on how to sign up for exams and about Proctor U go to the "Proctor U" tab in the "Start here" section on the course website.